Unreal Engine 2: History

 Killing Floor was built in Unreal Engine 2.

-In October 1998, IGN reported, based on an interview with affiliate Voodoo Extreme, that Tim Sweeney, founder of Epic Games, was doing research for his next-generation engine.
+In October 1998, IGN reported, based on an interview with its affiliate Voodoo Extreme, that Tim Sweeney, founder of Epic Games, was researching his next-generation engine.
 With development starting a year later, the second version made its debut in 2002 with America's Army, a free multiplayer shooter developed by the U.S. Army as a recruitment device.
-Soon after, Epic would release Unreal Championship on the Xbox, one of the first games to utilize Microsoft's Xbox Live.
+Soon after, Epic released Unreal Championship on the Xbox, one of the first games to use Microsoft's Xbox Live.

-UE2 saw success in its licensing partnerships, a trend that would continue with later versions.
+UE2 saw success through its licensing partnerships, a trend that would continue with later versions.
 Notable games using the engine included Tom Clancy's Splinter Cell, Deus Ex: Invisible War, EA's Harry Potter games, Red Steel, and BioShock.
 UE2 could also support varied game genres and styles, with IGN contrasting its use in America's Army with Domestic, an artistic modification of Unreal Tournament 2003 that combined "poetry, cinema, and nostalgia into an interactive first person exploration".

 A specialized version of UE2 called UE2X was designed for Unreal Championship 2: The Liandri Conflict on the original Xbox platform, featuring optimizations specific to that console.
 In March 2011, Ubisoft Montreal revealed that UE2 was successfully running on the Nintendo 3DS via Tom Clancy's Splinter Cell 3D.
 "The 3DS is powerful, and we are able to run the Unreal Engine on this console, which is pretty impressive for a handheld machine, and the 3D doesn't affect the performance (thanks to my amazing programmers)," said Ubisoft.

 Unreal Tournament 2004 introduced a patch of Unreal Engine 2, commonly referred to as Unreal Engine 2.5.
 UE2 was last updated in 2005 before being replaced by Unreal Engine 3.